-NOTE 2: The overvoltage protection in tunnel lighting, railway tunnel lighting, ceiling lighting (railway platforms), lighting under bridges and underpass lighting can be in a technical room or operation room and should protect the lighting system in general.
+NOTE 2: The overvoltage protection in tunnel lighting, railway tunnel lighting, ceiling lighting (e.g. covered part of railway platforms), lighting under bridges and underpass lighting can be in a technical room or operation room and should protect the lighting system in general.